paninski-lab/lightning-pose/docs/source/installation.rst

     wsl.exe --update

 4. Restart your computer.
-This is necessary for WSL Ubunta to take full effect.
+This is necessary for WSL Ubuntu to take full effect.

 5. Within the Windows terminal, open a Ubuntu terminal.
 A console will open and you will be asked to wait for files to de-compress and be stored on your machine.
 All future launches should take less than a second.